 - Managed upgrades of all WordPress core software updates

-- Daily Instant restore, full backups, 7 – 14 day retention
+- Daily full backups with instant restore, 7 – 14 day retention

 - Daily remote database backups, 120 day retention